giongto35/cloud-morph/README.md

 #### Getting Started
 #### Experience deployment on your own:
 - Run `setup_remote.sh 111.111.111.111` with 111.111.111.111 is your host.
 What you will get is a Notepad hosted on your remote machine.
-More details about deployment is below
+More details about deployment is at below.

 ## Design Goal:
+1. **Cloud gaming**: Game is run in a remote cloud instance.
+Video/Audio are streamed to user in the most optimal way using advanced encoding technology.
+2. **Cross-platform compatibility**: App is run on web browser, the most universal built-in that can fit in multiple platforms Desktop/Mobile.
+No console, plugin, external app or devices are needed.
 1. **Simplicity**: No API/ interface integration needed from application.
 One line script deployment to a public server to get work done.
 2. **Mesh network**: Providers-Consumers over Peer To Peer communication.
 After joining the network, Provider's Application is discoverable and launched with one click.
 3. **Modularizable**: A concise technical stack to **develop**/**deploy** for cloud gaming/ cloud application service.